What's your project?

 • Whose room is it?
 Each type of room comes with its own unique trials depending on its inhabitant.
 For instance, a master bedroom usually has large bathrooms, walk-in closets, and more square footage, whereas guest bedroom design is more likely to focus on decorative flourishes and beauty.

 • What is your budget?
 It's not all fun and games.
-At some point, you'll have to talk money.
+At some point, you'll have to talk money -- especially when you could be paying about $4,500 for their services.
 Negotiating the financial terms of a contract can be tedious, but it also allows the stylist to know what is, and is not, possible for your remodel.

 • What is your timeframe?
 When discussing the contract, it's always important to put in a time stipulation.
 Don't be shy about setting parameters for the project's timeline.
 Not only does it give you a due date, but most contractors respect boundaries because it lets them know what they're getting into as well.